fxxrytail/skzcode/content/og-about.md

 ## Recommendation
 Other websites I recommend for Stray Kids contents
-* {{< a "StrayKSubs" "https://strayksubs.com" >}} - A lot of their subbed videos are linked here at Channel SKZ but there's more to see on their website.
+* [StrayKSubs](https://strayksubs.com) - A lot of their subbed videos are linked here at Channel SKZ but there's more to see on their website.
-* {{< a "SKZ ARCHIVE by octostay" "https://skzarchive.godaddysites.com/" >}} - VOD of Stray Kids concerts and fan meetings are available here.
+* [SKZ ARCHIVE by @octostay](https://skzarchive.godaddysites.com/) - VOD of Stray Kids concerts and fan meetings are available here.

 ## Disclaimer
 Channel SKZ is not affiliated with Stray Kids, JYPE Entertainment and other owners of the links provided here.